Accessibility Advisory Committee

 - Housing Initiatives – new low cost housing that accommodates people with disabilities or visitable housing

 - Health and Wellness

 - Innovative New Idea or Activity or Product

-- A subcommittee which consists of three members of the Accessibility Advisory Committee and a CWL staff member who has not submitted one of the current nominations will be chosen at the first Accessibility Committee meeting in March each year.
+- A subcommittee which consists of three members of the Accessibility Advisory Committee and a CWL staff member who has not submitted one of the current nominations will be chosen at the first Accessibility Committee meeting in March each year (date subject to change).

 - Once the Award of Merit nominations close one of the members of the sub-committee will schedule visits to the businesses, organizations or meet with individual nominees.